Skip to main content

 When to consider genomic testing

-• Around 15% of individuals with facial clefts have an underlying genetic diagnosis.
-The chance of this is dependant on the type of clefting and any associated anomalies.
+• Around 15% of individuals with orofacial clefts have an underlying genetic diagnosis, though the chance of this is dependant on the type of clefting and any associated anomalies.
+For example:

 What do you need to do?